Scheduled MonumentsWalesCastle Ringwork 850m ENE of Ty'n-y-Coed

 What is Castle Ringwork 850m ENE of Ty'n-y-Coed?

-Castle Ringwork 850m ENE of Ty'n-y-Coed is a medieval ringwork situated in Glamorgan, Wales.
+Castle Ringwork 850m ENE of Ty'n-y-Coed is a medieval ringwork located in Glamorgan, Wales, and represents a form of Norman fortification typical of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM613.

 What period does Castle Ringwork 850m ENE of Ty'n-y-Coed date from?

 Castle Ringwork 850m ENE of Ty'n-y-Coed dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castle Ringwork 850m ENE of Ty'n-y-Coed?